Tayya-D/Cloud-Resume-Challenge/README.md

 ## 📝 Description
 This project is part of the **Cloud Resume Challenge**, where I built and deployed my resume as a static website using **AWS services**.
 The website includes a **visitor counter** powered by **AWS DynamoDB**, **Lambda**, and **API Gateway**, with **CI/CD pipelines** managed via **GitHub Actions**.
 The infrastructure is provisioned using **Terraform** for **Infrastructure as Code (IaC)**.

+More detailed notes can be found in this repos (/project-resources/detailed-walkthrough-notes)

 ---

 ## 🛠️ Prerequisites